Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Numerical results

-The EDSR Rabi frequency $\Omega_\text{Rabi}$ of a quantum dot in a Wiggle Well is plotted in Fig.~\ref{FIG6} as a function of magnetic field and Ge oscillation wavelength $\lambda$ for the realistic parameters of $\hbar \omega = 1~\text{meV}$ and $F_x = 10^{-2}~\text{mV/nm}$.
-We see that for oscillation wavelengths near the middle of the the spin-orbit resonance at $\lambda \approx 1.57~\text{nm}$, we can obtain Rabi frequencies of $100$'s of MHz for moderate magnetic field strengths.
-Indeed, a Rabi frequency of $\Omega_\text{Rabi} = 1~\text{GHz}$ is achieved at the center of the resonance for a magnetic field $B \approx 1.5~\text{T}$.
+The EDSR Rabi frequency $\Omega_\text{Rabi}$ of a quantum dot in a wiggle well is plotted in Fig.~\ref{FIG6} as a function of magnetic field and Ge oscillation wavelength $\lambda$ for the realistic parameters of $\hbar \omega = 1~\text{meV}$ and $F_x = 10^{-2}~\text{mV/nm}$.
+We see that for oscillation wavelengths near the peak of the the spin-orbit enhancement at $\lambda \approx 1.57~\text{nm}$, we can obtain Rabi frequencies of $100$'s of MHz for moderate magnetic field strengths.
+Indeed, a Rabi frequency of $\Omega_\text{Rabi} = 1~\text{GHz}$ is achieved at the peak of the spin-orbit enhancement for a magnetic field $B \approx 1.5~\text{T}$.
 We therefore conclude that including Ge concentration oscillations in Si/SiGe quantum wells enables a dramatic speedup of single qubit gates using EDSR.